The Skilled Work Regional Subclass 491 visa is a provisional visa, valid for five years once granted.

-You can apply either onshore or offshore of Australia and you can include dependent family members such as spouse/partner and dependent children.
+You can apply either whilst in Australia or outside of Australia, and you can include dependent family members such as spouse/partner and dependent children.

 There is no restriction for subclass 491 visa holders to move interstate.

-However, the nominating state government would generally require you to make a commitment of residing and working in the designated area of which you were nominated.
-We are yet to see whether this will impact your eligibility to apply for the subclass 191 permanent residency application.
+However, the nominating state government would generally require you to commit to residing and working in the designated area to which you were nominated.

-There is a pathway for subclass 491 visa holders to apply for permanent residency when you have resided and worked in a designated area for three years with the primary applicant’s taxable income for each of the three financial years to be no less than $53,900.
+There is a pathway for subclass 491 visa holders to apply for permanent residency when they have resided and worked in a designated area for three years, with the primary applicant’s taxable income for each of the three financial years to be no less than $53,900.